Jeremy Sivi: Sutton United

 On 23 June 2024, Sivi agreed to join National League side Sutton United on a one-year deal.

 Zemplín

 Sivi joined Zemplín Michalovce on 25 January 2025, signing a two-year contract.
 He scored his first goal for Zemplín in a 4:2 loss to MFK Skalica.

 Galway United

 On 12 August 2025, Sivi signed for League of Ireland Premier Division side Galway United.
 Sivi made his debut for Galway on 15 August in the FAI Cup in a 4–0 win over Salthill Devon.

+Loznica

+On 20 January 2026, Sivi joined Serbian First League side Loznica on a free transfer.

+Salisbury

+On 22 August 2026, Sivi signed for National League South side Salisbury.

 Style of play

 Sivi plays as a winger, predominantly on the right.